Video – Watch “Groundtruthing the Tongass”

 The moment has arrived for the era of clearcutting old-growth forests for short-term gain to end.
 On the Tongass National Forest, the old-growth industry is gasping its last breaths.
 A few holdouts are trying to keep the past alive by propping up the industry with massive and expensive timber sales.
 Cascadia is on the front lines blocking this expansion.

-Working in concert with organizations like Greenpeace, the Greater Southeast Alaska Conservation Council (GSACC), and Tongass Conservation Society, Cascadia relentlessly monitors and challenges old-growth timber sales on the Tongass.
-A particular focus is the sprawling system of poorly maintained logging roads, which degrades salmon habitat.
-Fixing old roads is a better way of providing local jobs than building new ones.
-We are also especially concerned for deer and wolf, as the loss of winter habitat from historic logging accumulates into a bad situation for subsistence hunters.
+Working in concert with organizations like the CRAG Law Center and the Greater Southeast Alaska Conservation Council (GSACC), Cascadia relentlessly monitors and challenges old-growth timber sales on the Tongass.
+We are especially concerned for deer and wolf, as the loss of winter habitat from historic logging accumulates into a bad situation for subsistence hunters.